Skip to content

 While hiking we want the bears in our area to know that we are nearby and that we are human.
 Talking is one way to do that but another way is to smell like a stinky gross human.
 This means skipping sweet-smelling perfumes, deodorants, and soaps.
 Sweet smells can attract curious bears looking for something delicious to eat.

-AI generated image of a black bear by a stream with hikers in the distance
+A black bear by a stream with hikers in the distance

 Follow the Leave No Trace Guidelines